What is Lupron Depot® (leuprolide acetate)?

 Lupron Depot affects the reproductive system and should cause menstruation to stop in women.
 If periods continue, women should report this to their doctor.4

-These are not the only side effects that Lupron Depot may cause.
+These are not all the possible side effects of Lupron Depot.
+Patients should talk to their doctor about what to expect with treatment with Lupron Depot.
 Patients should talk to their doctor about any side effects that are concerning or that do not go away.

 Things to know about Lupron Depot